Suk Samran district: Geography

 Neighboring districts are (from the north clockwise) Kapoe of Ranong Province, Ban Ta Khun of Surat Thani province, and Khura Buri of Phang Nga province.
 To the west is the Andaman Sea.

 The eastern half of the district is part of the Khlong Nakha Wildlife Sanctuary.

 Administration

+Central government

-The district is divided into two sub-districts (tambons), which are further subdivided into 13 villages (muban).
-There are no municipal (thesaban) areas, and two tambon administrative organizations (TAO).
+The district is divided into two subdistricts (tambons), which are further subdivided into 15 villages (muban).

+Local government

+As of December 2023 there is Kamphuan subdistrict municipality (thesaban tambon) and Nakha subdistrict administrative organization - SAO (ongkan borihan suan tambon - o bo to).

+Healthcare

+Hospital

+There is community hospital in Suk Samran district with 10 beds.

+Health promoting hospitals

+There are total four health-promoting hospitals in the district, both Nakha and Kamphuan have two.

+Religion

+There are two Theravada Buddhist temples in the district.

+One in both Nakha and Kamphuan.